Kotla Mubarakpur Complex: History

+Muizud Din Mubarak Shah, better known as Mubarak Shah, succeeded his father, Khizr Khan, as Delhi Sultanate, the leader of the Sayyid dynasty.
+Mubarak Shah established a city called Mubarakabad on the banks of the Yamuna River.
+However, no trace of it exists now.
+Mubarak Shah died in 1434 CE and he was buried in Kotla Mubarakpur, named in his honour.

+Structures

 Mubarak Shah's tomb

-Mubarak Shah's tomb is an impressive structure, which was built with an octagonal plan, enclosed in an octagonal compound with south and west gates exist while the compound walls and other gates have disappeared.
+Mubarak Shah's tomb is an impressive structure, built in a fusion of Lodi style octagonal plan combined with Tughlaq style buttresses and wide dome, enclosed in an octagonal compound.
+The south and west gates have been retained, while the compound walls and other gates have disappeared.
 The Sultan personally planned its construction during his lifetime.
-It has a southern entrance into the octagonal hall, which has arched openings on three sides, except in the west, which has the Mihrab, in the prayer direction.
+It has a southern entrance into the octagonal hall, which has arched openings on three sides, except in the west, which has the mihrab, in the prayer direction.